nemild/cli_for_full_stack/README.md

 #### Other commands
 Command | Description
 :-----: | -----
-groups | Outputs the user groups of which your account belongs to. adduser johndoe | need super user privileges passwd -a demo sudo | service ssh restart | restart service finger username | info on user, including logins last, last username | list of last logged in users w | users on system, show who is logged in and what they're doing
+which command | determine which command path is used to run command, used when you may have multiple binaries env | print system environment variables export PATH=$HOME/bin:$PATH | add bin path to the existing path groups | Outputs the user groups of which your account belongs to. adduser johndoe | need super user privileges passwd -a demo sudo | service ssh restart | restart service whoami | Prints your username finger username | info on user, including logins last, last username | list of last logged in users w | users on system, show who is logged in and what they're doing